dflex-js/dflex/packages/store/README.md

 - `rest: any` - data already entered when element is registered.

-Let's apply it on element with `id: id-0` which we already registered in the
+Let's apply it on element with `id= id-0` which we already registered in the
 store:

 ```js